Through an online MS in Bioethics, you will gain career-changing skills that will allow you to guide ethical decision-making in a variety of fields.

 - Regulatory affairs

-- Must have a bachelor’s degree or have completed at least 90 credits toward a bachelor’s degree and have graduated with a bachelor’s degree by the end of the Health Care Ethics Certification Program
+- Must have a bachelor’s degree or have completed at least 90 credits toward a bachelor’s degree from a regionally accredited institution and have graduated with a bachelor’s degree by the end of the Health Care Ethics Certification Program

 - Cumulative GPA of 3.0 in the National Catholic Certification Program in Health Care Ethics